project-hatohol/HAPI-2.0-Specification/en/README.md

 ## Overview

 Hatohol Arm Plugin Interface (HAPI) 2.0 is the protocol for information exchange between Hatohol server and Monitoring server plugins.
-It is constructed as JSON-RPC appllication on the communication path that is consolidated between them.
+It is designed as JSON-RPC appllication on the communication path that is consolidated between them.

 The following figure expresses the above overview.